soc-air/socair.github.io/_posts/2019-08-28-Welcome-Home.md

 ## About Me

 Hello World!
 I'm Kushashwa Ravi Shrimali, Final Year Undergraduate at International Institute of Information Technology, Naya Raipur with major in Computer Science and Engineering.
+I'm currently interning at Florida based healthcare startup, Care AI (http://care.ai/) as a Software Developer (AI).
 I've previously worked at NVIDIA (Santa Clara, US) in the DL Frameworks Team (PyTorch), ROSE Labs, NTU Singapore (CV and DL) and with a US based Startup, Big Vision LLC and LearnOpenCV under mentorship of Dr. Satya Mallick.
 I love development which brings an impact in helping AI algorithms to be deployed in real-time scenarios.

-Please navigate to <a href="https://krshrimali.github.io/pytorch/">PyTorch</a> or <a href="https://krshrimali.github.io/opencv/">OpenCV</a> section of this blog to read my blogs.
+Please navigate to <a href="https://krshrimali.github.io/pytorch/">PyTorch</a> or <a href="https://krshrimali.github.io/cpp/">C++</a> section of this blog to read my blogs.

 ## Work Experience